SKAHP/One-Engi/a-green-thought-in-a-green-shade.md

 \[114\]

 **that insight terminates.
 And this is the light, self-illuminating and self-restricting, in which to look at Mr. Maas poetry: looking to see what is there in that reality which, as it exists, every technical device must buttress and sustain, and from which other realities, if ever, must spring.
 There is, in this poet, a good deal, and as he enlarges his vocabulary **there will be more.
-The reality sought for is found only through the reality and richness of language on the \*\*representative level\*\*
+The reality sought for is found only through the reality and richness of language on the representative level.

-R. P. Blackmur
+**R. P. Blackmur**

 # Eclogue

 ALLOPHANES.
-UNSEASONABLE man, statue of ice,
+**UNSEASONABLE man, statue of ice,
 What could to countries solitude entice
 Thee, in this year's cold and decrepit time ?
 Nature's instinct draws to the warmer clime
 Even smaller birds, who by that courage dare
-In numerous fleets sail through their sea, the air.
+In numerous fleets sail through their sea, the air.**
 What delicacy can in fields appear,
 Whilst Flora herself doth a frieze jerkin wear ?
 Whilst winds do all the trees and hedges strip